alwaysuneven/alwaysuneven.github.io/live_in_the_gallery_4_edition/index.md

   <div class="col-md-6 ">
     <img src="images/performer_2.jpg" class="rounded-circle" alt="Fabrice Ginap">
     <h5 class="py-3">Fabrice Ginap</h5>
-    <p>is originally from Martinique Island.
-He believes in narratives as an
-important tool to pass tradition on.
-Passionate about capoeira he enjoys expressing himself playing the berimbau and singing capoeira songs
+    <p>is originally from Martinique Island and carrys within his Afro-Caribean heritage.
+This includes Creole Tales, dances and an unique perspective of life.
+He engages multicultural audiences as a citzen of the world where current and ancient uplifing cellebrations ememrges.
     </p>
   </div>